-The difference between Tuesdays (the slowest week day) and Mondays/Fridays (the busies days) is .7%.
-This is largely due to effective pricing from airlines, which create disincentives for people to fly on Mondays and Fridays through higher prices.
-Passengers with some flexibility are pushed into the mid-week flights through lower pricing.
+On average a Domestic Tuesday flight costs only 85% the price of a Sunday flight.
+On an average domestic flight, passengers can save up to $60 by delaying their flight one day to Tuesday.
+This is intentional as passengers with some flexibility are pushed by the airline into the mid-week flights through lower pricing.
 It’s easier to run at a consistent level Monday-Friday than it is to have extra flights throughout the week.
-Weekends, however, are a different story.
-Airlines don’t want to pay crews overtime, so they give employees a few days off per week.
-Naturally employees prefer to take the traditional weekend days off.
-Because it’s harder or more expensive to staff a plane on weekends, airlines keep prices a little higher to discourage flying.
+Weekends have fewer flights available since employees prefer to take the traditional weekend days off.
+Because it’s harder or more expensive to staff a plane on weekends, airlines keep prices a little higher to encourage a different day.

 Some Exceptions to the Rules